ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/activate_pending_members.rst

 on the right.
 When a member is *activated* what you are really doing is changing the Member Group they are assigned to.
-By default ExpressionEngine uses the Members group for activation but you can set a different group for this purpose at:

-Admin > Members and Groups > Membership Preferences
+By default ExpressionEngine uses the Members group for activation but you can set a different group for this purpose at :menuselection:`Admin --> Members and Groups --> Membership Preferences`

 Send Email Notification
 ~~~~~~~~~~~~~~~~~~~~~~~